JoaoPauloAires/potential-conflict-identifier/Code/README.md

 Given a regular norm, you will choose option 3, which allows you to alter such norm.
-Then you have to alter it in order to generate a conflict, e.g., if you got the Example 1, you may choose to create either a Permission $\times$ Obligation conflict or an Obligation x Prohibition conflict.
-In the first case (Permission $\times$ Obligation), a possible modification can be described as follows:
+Then you have to alter it in order to generate a conflict, e.g., if you got the Example 1, you may choose to create either a Permission x Obligation conflict or an Obligation x Prohibition conflict.
+In the first case (Permission x Obligation), a possible modification can be described as follows:

 -   **Example 2.:**